greyscalepress/ioerror-transcripts/2013-09-05-LIBE-Committee-Inquiry.md

 But what is not really well described in public yet is that the FBI and the CIA of the United States also have similar access programs.

 When people talk about these PRISM‑like programmes, or PRISM itself, what that name actually means is: a programme where people in corporations, or perhaps non‑profits of any kind, or simply organizations, are complicit in helping the government.
-[Partly] because they are forced under the FISA Amendments Act – FAA 702 I believe is the specific FISA Amendments Act that they are using in the United States.
+[Partly] because they are forced under the [FISA Amendments Act][LoGiurato] – FAA 702 I believe is the specific FISA Amendments Act that they are using in the United States.

 In this case Google for example, or Yahoo, or Skype, or Microsoft.
 They have either systems inside of their networks, or attached to their networks, where they are willingly and knowingly assisting in secret interception.
 That would be the PRISM program.